Sharing your Christian faith: Four scenarios

 Scenario 3

 A twenty-year-old guy claims to be a Wiccan witch.
 He believes he is the highest power and that he chooses his own fate.
 Wiccans meet in sacred circles to perform sacred rituals.
 They also have large "gatherings."
 He says that "spells" work if you know what you are doing and you have the right incantations.
 He believes that the human body is dead from birth.
 He explained, "From the minute you are born, your body grows, but really, you are starting to die.
-All of your living days, you are feeding your body to become a buffet for worms and insects."
+All of your living days, you feed your body to become a food buffet for worms and insects."
 Life is, therefore, worthless.

 He is very Gothic and says he lives a depressed life.
 To him, he can't believe in a God for whom there is no proof.
 He also feels that the Bible contradicts itself the whole way through.
 He said that he likes being depressed and that he doesn't want to change.
 He has a lot of doubts and feels trapped in a lifestyle.
-He told me that Christ didn't die for him, that Christ died because he got caught so they killed him.
+He told me that Christ didn't die for him, that Christ died because he got caught and his captors killed him.

 He then dropped a bomb on me.
 "Where was God when my six-month-old sister died?" he asked.